depau/fdroid_shizuku_privileged_extension/CONTRIBUTING.md

 If you find an issue in the F-Droid Privileged Extension, you can use our [Issue Tracker](https://gitlab.com/fdroid/privileged-extension/issues).
-Make sure that it hasn't yet been reported by searching first.
+Make sure it hasn't been reported yet by searching issues first.

 Remember to include the following information: